evanwill/workshop-template/README.md

 ## Details

-This repo is the demo skeleton.
+The `workshop-template` [repository](https://github.com/evanwill/workshop-template) is a template project--to get started quickly, make a copy and fill in your own content and customizations.
 The [site](https://evanwill.github.io/workshop-template/) demonstrates the output on gh-pages, and the content pages serve as examples.

 Overview:

-1. Fork or import the [repository](https://github.com/evanwill/workshop-template) on GitHub.
+1. Copy the code to your own repository by clicking the green "Use this template" button (alternatively, import the [repository](https://github.com/evanwill/workshop-template) on GitHub or manually copy the files into a new repo).
 2. Clone to your local machine, or work on the GitHub web interface to edit files.
 3. Edit the `_config.yml` with your info.
 4. Edit the content pages in markdown.
 5. Add images to the "images" folder.
 5. Push to GitHub (or commit on the web interface).
-6. In your repo's settings, activate gh-pages, using master branch.
+6. In your repo's settings, activate gh-pages, using main branch.

 When creating content pages: